 Once you have chosen your provider, find out how they will be managing your fumigation process.

-Questions to ask your provider prior to the fumigation service taking place:
+Questions to ask your provider before the fumigation service takes place:

 1. Where will the fumigation be carried out?